-A leading manufacturing company with revenue of $4 billon+ and presence in categories like internal hard drives, USB Flash drive, External hard drives, and external solid-state drives.
-Its one of the top 5 data storage device company in the world.
+A leading manufacturing company with revenue of $4 billon+ and a presence in categories like internal hard drives, USB Flash drive, External hard drives, and external solid-state drives.
+It’s one of the top 5 data storage device companies in the world.

 Product management and product marketing had no ability to leverage data, and design cross-sell/up-sell strategies.